mark-kimmerman/orbital-playground/README.md

 ## To do

--   [ ] Add front and side thrusters to the spaceship
+-   [ ] Render the thrusters when they are firing
--   [ ] Add rotation to bodies
--   [ ] Fix the "game clock" so the timeframe for each body is equal (integrals?)
+-   [ ] Fix the "game clock" so the timeframe for each body is equal (integrals? rename timeScalar)
 -   [ ] Toggle between camera views (track a body, whole view)
 -   [ ] Add collision detection
 -   [ ] Convert to Typescript